 SATs are qualitative methods used by intelligence analysts to diagnose a problem, challenge their thinking, or anticipate future scenarios.
-I’ve covered two examples, Premortem Analysis and Deception Detection in previous essays.
+I’ve covered three examples, Premortem Analysis, Red Team Analysis and Deception Detection in previous essays.
 The techniques aim to mitigate human biases and generally improve the rigour of analyses.

 In essence, Pherson identified the core principles across the various SATs and distilled them into a single set of five habits of the master thinker worth cultivating.